yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 </div>

 <div class="col-span-4">
-Chris is a retired stylish professor who wants to keep up with trends.
-He needs to understand fashion because he can try new items and share his clothes on social media.
+Chris, a retired professor, enjoys staying stylish and wants a simple way to explore fashion and share looks online.
 </div>
 </div>